History of the Real de a Ocho

 The Real de a Ocho, the World's first Reserve Currency

-Real de a Ocho - Anverso y reversoThe REAL8 is inspired by the Real de a Ocho, a silver coin first minted in Europe in 1497, which became the world’s first Reserve Currency, and from which the universal dollar symbol ($) originates.
-The Real de a Ocho was the first legal tender coin to circulate in the United States of America
+The REAL8 is inspired by the Real de a Ocho, a silver coin first minted in Mexico in 1538, which became the world’s first Reserve Currency, and from which the universal dollar symbol ($) originates.
+The Real de a Ocho (also known as the Spanish “peso”) was the first legal tender coin to circulate in the United States of America

 The coin was also adopted, with various modifications, in regions as far apart as Spain and Japan, and England and Australia.
-This phenomenon of wide acceptance and geographic adaptation made it the first truly global currency, a symbol of the economic interconnection that was beginning to emerge in the world.
-The Real de a Ocho’s ability to integrate into diverse economic systems, and its universal acceptance, reflect its robustness and the confidence it inspired among governments and merchants of different cultures.
+This phenomenon of wide acceptance and geographic adaptation made it de facto the first truly global currency, a symbol of the economic interconnection that was beginning to emerge in the world.
+The Real de a Ocho’s ability to integrate into diverse economic systems, and its universal acceptance, reflect its financial robustness and the confidence it inspired among governments and merchants of different cultures.

 The Real de a Ocho became a point of reference in world trade for more than 3 centuries, and in turn served as the basis for the coins circulating in other nations at the time.
 As an international currency, it financed the economic recovery of Western Europe, favoring the introduction of Mercantilism during the 16th century.
 The influence of the Real de a Ocho was so widespread that it is estimated that 32% of the world’s population today lives in countries with currencies named after, or originally created based on, the model of that single currency.